 These are the questions, along with much more, you have to answer when you start a new business endeavor!

 All these questions, though, depending on your core values and principles.
 What core values are?
-Simply, the ways your choose to doing business.
+Simply, the ways you choose to do business.
 How to develop them?
 Actually there are ways, but basically, core values should be rooted on your to do’s and don’t and to the agenda of the people start with you this endeavor!

 Core values are your driving engine behind your motivation, energy, and efforts towards one or more strategic goals you want to achieve!
 They are related to what you can do at a business level, as well with what you would avoid doing (no matter what!)